 g] All the careers ensured intimacy and closeness between young and old in the families.

 These were merits.
-But it is also true that the traditional system was apparently marked by deprivation of scholastic education on a mass scale, apparently unjustifiable availability of education of jobs based on caste, deficient infrastructure for collective scientific and technological efforts, and an element of arbitrary imposition of hierarchy.
+But it is also true that the traditional system was marked by deprivation of scholastic education on a mass scale, apparently unjustifiable availability of education of jobs based on caste, deficient infrastructure for collective scientific and technological efforts, and an element of arbitrary imposition of hierarchy.

-Cognition suffered because of:
+Cognition suffered because of the following:

 a] a Huge number of students in a single class, making the following three things almost impossible.
-These things are i] individual attention ii] dialogue iii] discussions,
+These things are i] individual attention, ii] dialogue, iii] discussions,

-b] Lack of adequate salary, accountability, incentive and economic security to the teachers taking away the initiative of nurturing cognitive domain
+b] Lack of adequate salary, accountability, incentive, and economic security to the teachers taking away the initiative of nurturing cognitive domain

 c] Increase in alienation concerning student’s background and aptitude